n7tae/mrefd/README.md

 # MREFD

 This *mrefd* repository builds a new kind of M17 open-source Reflector.
-Although *mrefd* has evolved, most of the code is originally based on groundbreaking development of XLXD and the copyrights of all relevent source files reflect this.
+Although *mrefd* has evolved, most of the code is originally based on groundbreaking development of XLXD and the copyrights of all relevant source files reflect this.
 The sources are published under GPL Licenses.

 ## Introduction